 Carbohydrates as a primary source of energy

 As we have discussed in the previous article, nutrition plays a vital role in exercise.
-Today we will discuss one of the primary macronutrients that are a source of energy for most activities, especially when running a marathon.
+Today we will discuss one of the primary macronutrients that is a source of energy for most activities, especially when running a marathon.
 Furthermore, I will give examples of breakfast for Race Day and food after the race.

-Let's start from the basics.
-What are carbohydrates?
-They are molecules composed of carbon (carbo), hydrogen, and water (hydrate).
+Carbohydrates are molecules composed of carbon (carbo), hydrogen, and water (hydrate).
 These are divided into monosaccharides, disaccharides, polysaccharides, and fiber.

 The monosaccharides are the most basic component of carbohydrates, within which we have glucose (sugar in grapes), dextrose (sugar in fruits), and galactose.
 We find these in our daily diet, with glucose being the main used and galactose the least.

 The disaccharides are made of two monosaccharides, with the most important being lactose (which comes from milk), sucrose (table sugar, sugar cane, beetroot), and maltose (malt sugar).

 Polysaccharides are the more prominent compounds.
 Within them, we find starches, glycogen, and fiber, the primary forms of storage of carbohydrates in our bodies.

 Muscle glycogen is the primary source of fast energy and is easy to obtain for the working muscle.
 The rate at which this oxidates largely depends on the intensity of the exercise.
 However, the hepatic glycogen's primary function is to stabilize the blood glucose levels, which is the brain fuel.

 In general, athletes train daily, which means it is crucial to replenish muscle glycogen.
 It is recommended that the amount of carbohydrates we should be consuming should be calculated from the body weight and the amount of training.
 Depending on the exercise intensity, the recommendations are as follows: